Buehler leads Dodgers over Rays 6-2 for 2-1 Series lead

 “I wasn’t particularly sharp,” Morton said.
 “I felt like I was able to get two strikes pretty quickly with a lot of guys and just not able to put them away.”

 Turner put the Dodgers ahead on Morton’s 14th pitch, turning on a high 94.8 mph fastball with a 1-2 count and driving the ball 397 feet over the left-field wall.
-Turner’s home run was the Dodgers’ team record 24th this post-season and the 11th of Turner’s post-season career over 69 games, tying the team record set by Duke Snider over 36 games with the Brooklyn and Los Angeles Dodgers from 1954 to 1959.
+Turner’s home run was the 11th of his post-season career over 69 games, tying the team record set by Duke Snider over 36 games with the Brooklyn and Los Angeles Dodgers from 1954-59.

 Los Angeles extended the lead to 3-0 in the third when Morton hit Corey Seager on a toe with a pitch, Turner doubled and Max Muncy drove a cutter into centre for a two-run single.